imrany/wrapper/Readme.md

-# 🧠 Gemini AI Wrapper
+# Wrapper

-A lightweight gRPC + RESTful wrapper for Gemini AI models.
+A lightweight gRPC + RESTful wrapper for AI models.
 Built in Go, this service exposes a unified interface for AI generation via both protocol-level gRPC and HTTP/JSON endpoints.
 Includes Swagger UI, Docker support, and flexible configuration via flags or environment variables.